Skip to content

 shell

-docker run --rm -p "25565:25565" ghcr.io/quozul/picolimbo:master
+docker run --rm -p "25565:25565" ghcr.io/quozul/picolimbo:latest

 You can also mount a custom configuration file: